FranxYao/franxyao.github.io/index.md

 * INLG 2019. _Rethinking Text Attribute Transfer: A Lexical Analysis_.
 Yao Fu, Hao Zhou, Jiaze Chen and Lei Li. [code and paper](https://github.com/FranxYao/pivot_analysis)
   * A series of text mining algorithm for discovering words with strong influence on classification.
 Applied to analysing text attribute transfer models.
 * NAACL 2018. _Natural Answer Generation with Heterogeneous Memory_.
 Yao Fu and Yansong Feng
   * An attention mechanism fusing information from different source of knowledge.
-Applied to answer sentence generation
+Applied to answer sentence generation.

 -----